-Other than as disclosed elsewhere in this report, there has been no matter or circumstance occurring subsequent to the year ended 30 June 2023 that has significantly affected, or may significantly affect the operations of the Fund, the results of those operations, or the state of affairs of the Fund in future financial years.
+Other than as disclosed elsewhere in this report, there has been no matter or circumstance occurring subsequent to the year ended 30 June 2024 that has significantly affected, or may significantly affect the operations of the Fund, the results of those operations, or the state of affairs of the Fund in future financial years.

-20. Commitments and Contingencies
+23. Commitments and Contingencies

 Consistent with the Fund's investment strategy, on 25 November 2022, the Fund entered into a contract to acquire a property located at 63 Pirie Street, Adelaide.
-The purchase price pursuant to the contract was \$58.68 million and required the payment of a \$1.1 million deposit, which continues to be held in trust.
+The purchase price pursuant to the contract was \$58.60 million and required the payment of a \$1.1 million deposit currently held by Cushman & Wakefield (it has not been released to the Vendor).

 Settlement was scheduled to occur in February 2023, however, the Fund had not raised sufficient investor equity to allow settlement to occur.
-Since that time the Fund has been working with the vendor to agree deferred settlement arrangements to permit the Fund to settle the acquisition.
-As at the date of these financial statements, these arrangements have not been finalised, nor has the Fund raised the capital that may be required to complete the purchase.
-Consequently, the Fund has not completed the acquisition of the Pirie Street property.
+The Fund has attempted to negotiate with the Vendor to agree deferred settlement arrangements to permit the Fund to settle the acquisition.